 They are not parasites.
 It's not like they germinate and and later attach roots or parts into mature redwood roots, limbs or burls, as Mistletoe would to oaks.
 The albino redwoods appear to be sprouts that originated from a host redwood: a part that formed from it.
 Being part of a redwood does not make something parasitic.
 Flowers, bark and cones are attached to redwoods and receive what they need from it too, without much detriment.

 It was commonly said or written (pre-2010) that about 50 albino redwoods exist, the tallest being about 70 feet tall.
-If 50 were known to exist, my estimate is that 100 or should exist.
-Extra ones could be inches tall or undiscovered.
-My reasoning is that if Lost Monarch the largest coast redwood was not discovered until 1998, there must be undiscovered plants under 12 inches tall.
+If 50 were known to exist, my estimate or thought was that 100 or more should exist.
+Extra ones could be inches tall and undiscovered.
+My reasoning is that if Lost Monarch the largest coast redwood was not discovered until 1998, there must be undiscovered albino plants under 12 inches tall.

-January 2013 update: scroll down the page for some information sent my way about numbers of known albino redwoods in California.
+January 2013 update: scroll down the page for some information sent my way about numbers.

 If you find an albino redwood, don't removed twigs for souvenirs or for propagation.
 There is too little albino foliage in existence to risk picking their bones clean.